-The cenotaphs thrown open to the public are duplicates and elaborately decorated.
-The original graves of both -Shahjahan and Mumtaz Mahal is actually situated on the floor below the one that the visitors enter.
+The cenotaphs thrown open to the public are duplicates and elaborately decorated, while the original graves of both, Shahjahan and Mumtaz Mahal, are actually situated on the floor below the one that the visitors enter.

-The one onto the West is the ‘masjid’ or the mosque, whereas the right side structure is the guesthouse termed the ‘jawab'(answer).
+The one onto the west is the ‘masjid’ or the mosque, while the right side structure is a guesthouse termed the ‘jawab'(answer).

-The black marble flooring of the mosque has the outlines of prayer mat numbering 569.
+The black marble flooring of the mosque at Taj Mahal has outlines of prayer mat numbering 569.

 On Fridays, the masjid brims with Muslim men who visit it to offer their prayers.
 Hence, the Taj complex remains closed for tourists on Fridays.

 As one moves further from the entrance of the Taj towards the white mausoleum, you come across a water body with numerous fountains.

 And, the gardens and orchids of the Charbagh were re-landscaped during the British rule to resemble the lawns back in England.

-This was conceptualized by Shah Jahan for himself.
-He wanted his mausoleum to overlooking the Taj.
+Shah Jahan wanted his mausoleum to overlook the Taj.
 However, the construction never took off, as he was imprisoned by his son and subsequently, was buried alongside Mumtaz Mahal when he died.

 Last week, it rained heavily and one can see the Yamuna gushing with water flowing majestically behind the TajMahal at Agra.

-It is widely believed that – post his imprisonment by his own son Aurangzeb, Shahjahan spent his last years cherishing his time with Mumtaz and gazing at the TajMahal from his prison room in the Agra Fort or maybe he visited his wife’s grave stealthily through the tunnel…
+It is widely believed that after his imprisonment by his own son Aurangzeb, Shahjahan spent his last years cherishing the time spent with Mumtaz and gazing at the TajMahal from his prison room in the Agra Fort.

 There are numerous doors inside the complex and one such door which is sealed is said to lead to a tunnel connecting the TajMahal and the Agra Fort.
 I wonder if it is constructed like the labyrinth at the Bada Imambara, in Lucknow.